Jewellery, Mobile Phones and Items of Value

 School operates a first day absence policy for the protection of pupils on their journey to school.
 Parents therefore have an obligation to phone or email school on first day of every absence failure to do so will result in a telephone call to parent or carer to ascertain the well being of the child concerned.
 If we cannot contact you then a referral will be made to the Education Welfare Officer.
 Children are expected to attend school full time unless there are special needs, sickness or medical reasons.
 Where ever possible appointments for doctors etc should be made outside school time and where impossible permission should be sought from head teacher and an out of school pass authorisation for presentation to police or truant officers gained.
 Parents need to be aware that children with adults will be challenged to produce authorisation of leave if spotted on walk about during school time.

 Children or adults for safety reasons are not permitted to drive in or walk through the car park to gain access to the school site.
 Pupils and visitors are requested always to use the pedestrian gates.
-The school car park is only for the use of school personnel.

 Please let us know as we want to help.
 Always talk to your child’s teacher first, many problems and concerns disappear at that first conversation however if you are still unhappy please book an appointment with a member of our senior staff.
 If the problem persists and there are serious concerns then please request an appointment with the head teacher.
 It is only when these steps have been followed that a concern may be passed onto Chair of Governors of the school.
 Chair of Governors may be contacted via the school office where a request should be made for a copy of the school’s complaints procedures.